adoostparast/CellR/README.md

 * **Cellular proportion.**
 'Proportion' is the cellular proportion of each cell type in each sample where each row is a sample and each column denotes a cell-type.
+* **Frequency.**
+'Frequency' denotes a table of the inferred number of cells within a bulk data.

+* **Reference.**
+'Reference' denotes the scRNA-seq data used during the deconvolution process from the tissue of interest.

 * **Cell type.**
 'Cell_type' is the column number in the Proportion matrix for which we want to estimate its specific expression profile.